Written by Carcassbomb

 This is a record that hit me so hard right off the bat in a way I have rarely experienced.
 Typically I’m listening in anticipation of an intro or a build up or even listening with a level of incredulity.
 Monolord broke right through that bullshit with Rust.
 It’s so immediately present with such thick riffs.
 They aren’t aggressive riffs as much as they are a menacing in their pure size.
 The widest tones around.

 Initially they basically take Black Sabbath and shift around to make it more something to move to.
 They have a really good sense of when to cut the droning to present these little jam moments that force you to nod along as the riffs and drums descend into lower harsher tones.
 Then they do a great job of coming back up into the soaring drone for the vocals to enter.
-They obviously heavily considered the impact and effectiveness of their composition and how to maximize it.
-Then as the album progresses it becomes increasing spacey with added elements like violin, the lyrics get increasingly darker and so does the tone.
-Even when it did slow right down I was still enthralled, they have great mixing and mastering.
-It’s a wonderful experience that doesn’t have any moments where I feel like time is being wasted or misused.
+They heavily considered the impact and effectiveness of their composition and how to maximize it.
+Then as the album progresses it becomes increasing spacey with added elements like violin, the lyrics get increasingly darker.

 The vocals are solid clean vocals with the occasional death like grunts thrown on the end of some riffs as an accent.
 Something I always enjoy vocally.
-Like I said in my review about Dead Acid People, the vocals are clean but not boring.
-I can’t think of any way he could have done it better.
 The sound is realized.
-Also, another thing I talk a lot about with music is the idea of restraint.
+Something I talk a lot about with music is the idea of restraint.
 There wasn’t a solo until like 30 minutes in and it was an amazing pay off, it was something I didn’t know I was waiting for.
 There’s a lot of small choices here that make big a difference.

 Lyrically I found there’s two senses of rust occurring here, keep in mind these are my interpretations and probably wrong.
 First, the external rust: